-Learning how to recognize anorexia nervosa via the DSM-5 symptoms can help medical professionals identify those who need to seek help.
+Learning how to recognize anorexia nervosa via the DSM-5-TR symptoms can help medical professionals identify those who need to seek help.
 Treatments for anorexia nervosa include medical care and monitoring as well as therapy, nutritional counseling, and taking medications to treat underlying medical conditions.3

 While the process for treating eating disorders like anorexia nervosa can be difficult on the part of the individual and their family, treatment can work and a person can live a healthier, happier life.

 To gain a further depth of knowledge about anorexia nervosa binge-eating purging disorder, subscribe to our film library.

 1Mustelin, L., Silen, Y., Raevuori, A., Hoek, H.W., Kaprio, J., & Keski-Rahkonin, A. (2016).
 The DSM-5 diagnostic criteria for anorexia nervosa may change its population prevalence and prognostic value.
 Journal of Psychiatric Research.
 77, 85-91. doi: 10.1016/j.jpsychires.2016.03.003

 2Gibson, D., Workman, C., & Mehler, P.S.
 (2019).
 Medical complications of anorexia nervosa and bulimia nervosa.
 Medical complications of anorexia nervosa and bulimia nervosa.
 The Psychiatric Clinics of North America.
 42(2): 263-274. doi: 10.1016/j.psc.2019.01.009